We Fight for Pedestrian Rights

 Were you or a loved one hurt while crossing the street?
 Were you injured by a negligent motorist?
 If so, you may be entitled to compensation and an experienced Fort Myers pedestrian accident attorney can help you obtain justice.

 The Spivey Law Firm, Personal Injury Attorneys, P.A., represents people and their family members who were injured or killed in all types of pedestrian accidents.
 These accidents include people being struck by cars while walking down the street, people struck in parking lots, people struck in crosswalks, people struck by distracted or drunk drivers, and people struck by drivers who pulled out of driveways or side streets without being cautious of pedestrians.
-If you've been involved in a pedestrian accident or lost a loved one, call (888) 477-4839 for a free consultation to discuss your rights.
+If you've been involved in a pedestrian accident or lost a loved one, call (888) 477-4839 for a free consultation with a top pedestrian injury attorney to discuss your rights.

 Why Pedestrian Accidents Result in Severe Injuries